 Since you are reading this blog, chances are you’re already well-aware of the fact that you should review your auto insurance needs and get quotes from multiple companies at least once a year or at every renewal, which might be every 6 months.
 You have also probably noticed that the renewal rates are steadily going up even if you did not have any claims or traffic tickets, and even on car insurance with no upfront payment.
 This is precisely what happens to me once or twice per year prompting the auto insurance dance described in this post.

 I must have switched insurance companies at least 10 times in the last 10 years.
 From my experience it appears that their marketing plan can be summarized as “get the clients through the door with teaser introductory rates and then increase the premium at the next renewal hoping that people are too complacent to switch”.
-Most people pay their insurance premiums in monthly installments so they are less likely to get upset when they see their bills go up a few dollars.
+According to NorthShore Advisory, most people pay their insurance premiums in monthly installments so they are less likely to get upset when they see their bills go up a few dollars.
 Since I pay the entire premium at once to save on fees (read “interest” – almost 8% in the picture above… no thanks! ) that they add to the monthly installment plans, each increase is painfully obvious.

 So every 6 or 12 months I begin the process of comparing the new premium proposed by my current insurance company with that of other insurance companies.
 Nine times out of ten I end up signing up with another company which is offering various forms of incentives for switching to them along with those lower teaser premiums.
 If you can’t beat them, join them, right?